alexandermorgan/vis-framework/doc/api/about.rst

 If you simply want to use VIS for one of its built-in queries, like finding vertical intervals or contrapuntal modules, you can use VIS **as a program**.
 You may do this through a graphical interface like the `Counterpoint Web App <https://counterpoint.elvisproject.ca>`_ or through the Python shell directly, as described in :ref:`use_as_a_program`.

-If the built-in :class:`WorkflowManager` does not provide the workflow you need, but you can still accomplish your query with the built-in analyzers, you can use VIS **as a library**.
+You can use VIS **as a library**.
 For example, you may wish to analyze melodic patterns with *n*-grams, as described in :ref:`tutorial-melodic_ngrams`.

-Finally, if your query cannot be implemented using the built-in analyzers, you can use VIS **as a framework**, adding analyzer modules and modifying the :class:`WorkflowManager` as necessary.
+Finally, if your query cannot be implemented using the built-in analyzers, you can use VIS **as a framework**, adding analyzer modules as necessary.
-For example, you may wish to DO WHATEVER WILL BE DESCRIBED IN THIS CROSS-REF.

 A More Detailed Look
 =========================